+- .
+Student/Teacher Conference

+- A. Formal meeting between student and supervisor to address behavior and understand consequences.

+- B. Parent Teacher Conference

-- D. Removal from classroom by Teacher (4 removals in one semester will require a formal parent conference and may lead to an in-school suspension).
+- C. Removal from classroom by Teacher (4 removals in one semester will require a formal parent conference and may lead to an in-school suspension).

-- E. Restorative Practice
+- D. Restorative Practice

-- F. In school suspension
+- E. In school suspension

-- G. Principal's suspension
+- F. Principal's suspension

 - 1. 5 days)

 - H. Superintendent's suspension (6 days or more)